Mike's Health Store. Price is What You Pay. Value is What You Get.

 “We Need to Make Safety Profitable”

 Despite discovering that its hospitals were losing money by making surgery safer, Texas Health Resources continues to use the checklist.
 Mark Lester, MD, a study coauthor and executive VP of the hospital chain told the New York Times, “Reducing complications and increasing safety is why we’re there.
-If in doing that, some payments don’t come our way, it’s not of consequence.”
+If in doing that, some payments don’t come our way, it’s not of consequence.”Medicare and some other insurers have taken measures to make errors unprofitable, such as refusing to pay for “never events” like operating on the wrong leg or leaving surgical instruments or sponges inside the patient.
+It has also announced a phased program in which hospital payments will be cut if too many patients are readmitted within 30 days or give the hospital poor marks on patient satisfaction surveys.

 However, says Dr. Rosenberg, “payment reform is moving in baby steps, while patients continue to suffer medical harm.
-There’s no doubt that financial incentives can work: When Medicare announced several years ago that it wouldn’t pay for care if patients developed central-line IV infections, the rates of those infections fell dramatically, so we need similar incentives that make safety—not mistakes—profitable.
+There’s no doubt that financial incentives can work: When Medicare announced several years ago that it wouldn’t pay for care if patients developed central-line IV infections, the rates of those infections fell dramatically, so we need similar incentives that make safety—not mistakes—profitable.”

 Prevention IS the Cure!